Post

 Python dir() Method Parameters

-dir() takes only a single parameter.
+dir() takes only a single parameter:

-Example 1: How dir() works?
+Example 1: How dir() works with a list

 1